adambard/learnxinyminutes-docs/powershell.html.markdown

             $secondSectionArray.Add($targetArray[$index]) > $null
         }
     }
-    $returnArray = $firstSectionArray + $stack.ToArray() + $secondSectionArray
+    $finalArray = $firstSectionArray + $stack.ToArray() + $secondSectionArray
-    Write-Output $returnArray
+    Write-Output $finalArray
 }

-Format-Range 2 6 # => 'a','b','g','f','e','d','c','h','i','j','k','l','m','n'
+Format-Range 2 6 # => 'a','b','g','f','e','d','c','h','i','j','k','l','m'

-# The previous method works, but it uses extra memory by allocating new arrays
+# The previous method works, but uses extra memory by allocating new arrays.
-# It's also kind of lengthy
+# It's also kind of lengthy.
-# Let's see how we can do this without allocating a new array
+# Let's see how we can do this without allocating a new array.
-# This is slightly faster as well
+# This is slightly faster as well.

 function Format-Range ($start, $end) {
   while ($start -lt $end)